 As part of the discharge planning process, CAT teams assist in the identification of additional resources that help individuals and families maintain progress made in treatment.
+The discharge plan should be included in the BBHC Portal discharge documentation.
 Throughout treatment, the Network Service Provider should focus on the successful transition from services.
 As the individual moves into the discharge phase of treatment, the CAT Team may determine the need to modify the service array or frequency of services to ease the transition to less intensive services and supports.

-Within seven calendar days of an individual's discharge from services, the Provider shall complete the CAT Team Discharge Notice via an electronic digital system such as Cognito and upload the Discharge Summary containing the following items, at a minimum:
+Within seven calendar days of an individual's discharge from services, the Provider shall complete the CAT Team Discharge Notice via an electronic digital system such as BBHC Online Portal and upload the Discharge Summary containing the following items, at a minimum:

-1. The reason for the discharge;

-2. A summary of CAT services and supports provided to the individual;

-3. A summary of resource linkages or referrals made to other services or supports on behalf of the individual; and

-4. A summary of the individual's progress toward each treatment goal in the Master Plan of Care
+- 1. The reason for the discharge; - 2.
+A summary of CAT services and supports provided to the individual; - 3.
+A summary of resource linkages or referrals made to other services or supports on behalf of the individual; and - 4.
+A summary of the individual's progress toward each treatment goal in the Master Plan of Care